-Pastor Clarence Sexton, the leader of Temple Baptist Church in Knoxville, Tennessee, and the founder of Crown College of the Bible has been a prominent figure in the Independent Fundamental Baptist (IFB) movement for decades.
-He has built a following of devoted congregants who regard him as a charismatic and authoritative leader.
-However, his leadership has been marred by allegations of abuse and a toxic ideology that has caused harm to many individuals.
+Clarence Sexton, the esteemed pastor of Temple Baptist Church in Knoxville, Tennessee, and the originator of Crown College of the Bible, has been a pivotal figure in the Independent Fundamental Baptist (IFB) movement for an extended period.
+His charismatic leadership has garnered a loyal following.
+However, his tenure has been overshadowed by accusations of abuse and a harmful ideology that has reportedly inflicted significant damage on numerous individuals.

-The negative influence of Pastor Sexton and his ideology is not limited to his own congregation or followers.
+Sexton's detrimental influence and ideology extend beyond his congregation or followers.
 As the founder of Crown College of the Bible, he has trained and influenced countless pastors and leaders in the IFB movement.
 His teachings and beliefs have been exported to churches and communities worldwide, perpetuating a culture of abuse and oppression.

-These are just a few examples of the widespread abuse and manipulation that has been reported within the IFB movement, of which Pastor Sexton is a leading figure.
+These are just a few examples of the widespread abuse and manipulation reported within the IFB movement, of which Sexton is a leading figure.
 The IFB movement is characterized by a strict interpretation of the Bible, a rejection of modern culture, and a patriarchal hierarchy that places men in positions of absolute authority.
-Critics argue that this environment creates a breeding ground for abuse, where pastors and leaders are able to exert control over their congregants with little oversight or accountability.
+Critics argue that this environment creates a breeding ground for abuse, where pastors and leaders can exert control over their congregants with little oversight or accountability.

-These views have not only caused harm to marginalized communities, but they have also reinforced the patriarchal hierarchy within the IFB movement, where men are seen as superior to women and are granted unchecked power over their congregants.
+These views have caused harm to marginalized communities and reinforced the patriarchal hierarchy within the IFB movement, where men are seen as superior to women and are granted unchecked power over their congregants.

-One former member of Temple Baptist Church, who wished to remain anonymous, described how Pastor Sexton would use fear tactics to control his congregants.
-"He would preach sermons about how the devil was always lurking, waiting to pounce on anyone who strayed from the path of righteousness," the former member said.
-"He would tell us that we were sinners and that we needed to repent, and if we didn't, we were going to hell."
+One former member of Temple Baptist Church, who wished to remain anonymous, described how Sexton would use fear tactics to control his congregants.
+"He would preach sermons about how the devil was always lurking, ready to pounce on anyone who deviated from the path of righteousness," the former member said.
+"He would tell us that we were sinners and that we needed to repent, and if we didn't, we were destined for hell."

-In addition to his toxic teachings, Pastor Sexton's conduct has also been called into question.
-In 2019, a former Crown College employee named Landon Porter wrote an open letter accusing Pastor Sexton of using his position of power to control and manipulate those around him.
-Porter described how Pastor Sexton would routinely berate and belittle his employees, and how he would use the threat of firing as a way to keep them in line.
+In addition to his toxic teachings, Sexton's conduct has also been questioned.
+In 2019, a former Crown College employee named Landon Porter wrote an open letter accusing Sexton of using his position of power to control and manipulate those around him.
+Porter described how Sexton would routinely berate and belittle his employees and how he would use the threat of firing as a way to keep them in line.
 "I watched as Pastor Sexton used his power to manipulate and control people," Porter wrote.
 "He would yell at them, belittle them, and make them feel small.
 And if they didn't do what he wanted, he would threaten to fire them."

-These allegations of abusive conduct are particularly concerning given the power and influence that Pastor Sexton holds within the IFB movement.
-As the leader of Temple Baptist Church and the founder of Crown College of the Bible, he has a significant amount of authority and control over his congregants and students.
+These allegations of abusive conduct are particularly concerning, given Sexton's power and influence within the IFB movement.
+As the leader of Temple Baptist Church and the founder of Crown College of the Bible, he has significant authority and control over his congregants and students.

-The allegations of abuse against Pastor Clarence Sexton are numerous and troubling, with survivors recounting instances of physical, emotional, and spiritual abuse.
-One survivor, who wished to remain anonymous, described how she was subjected to physical abuse by Pastor Sexton when she was a student at Crown College of the Bible.
-She stated that Pastor Sexton would often hit students, sometimes with a wooden paddle, as a form of punishment for perceived infractions.
-"He would hit us hard, and we would have bruises and welts," she said.
+The allegations of abuse against Pastor Clarence Sexton are numerous and troubling, with survivors recounting physical, emotional, and spiritual abuse.
+One survivor, who wished to remain anonymous, described how she was subjected to physical abuse by Sexton when she was a student at Crown College of the Bible.
+She stated that Sexton would often hit students, sometimes with a wooden paddle, as a form of punishment for perceived infractions.
+"He would strike us, and we would have bruises and welts," she said.
 "It was terrifying."

 This kind of physical abuse has been condemned by experts in the field of child psychology, who say that corporal punishment can have serious long-term effects on a child's mental health and well-being.

-Other survivors have described how Pastor Sexton would use emotional and spiritual abuse to control his congregants and students.
-One survivor stated that she was told by Pastor Sexton that she was going to hell for wearing pants, as he believed that women should only wear skirts and dresses.
+Other survivors have described how Sexton would use emotional and spiritual abuse to control his congregants and students.
+One survivor stated that Sexton told her she was going to hell for wearing pants, as he believed women should only wear skirts and dresses.
 "He would shame us for our clothing choices and tell us that we were sinners for not adhering to his strict dress code," she said.
-This kind of emotional and spiritual abuse has been linked to several negative outcomes, including depression, anxiety, and PTSD.
+This emotional and spiritual abuse has been linked to several adverse outcomes, including depression, anxiety, and PTSD.

-Pastor Sexton has also been accused of covering up allegations of abuse within his own church.
-In 2018, it was reported that a former Temple Baptist Church member had filed a lawsuit against the church, alleging that she had been sexually abused by a church deacon in the early 1990s.
-The lawsuit stated that Pastor Sexton had been made aware of the abuse but had failed to report it to law enforcement.
+Sexton has also been accused of covering up abuse allegations within his church.
+In 2018, it was reported that a former Temple Baptist Church member had filed a lawsuit against the church, alleging that a church deacon had sexually abused her in the early 1990s.
+The case stated that Sexton had been made aware of the abuse but had failed to report it to law enforcement.

 These allegations of a cover-up are particularly concerning given the IFB movement's history of silencing survivors and protecting abusers.
-Experts in the field of abuse prevention have stressed the importance of reporting abuse to law enforcement as a way to hold abusers accountable and prevent further harm.
-Despite these allegations, Pastor Sexton has continued to maintain his innocence and has denied any wrongdoing.
+Experts in the abuse prevention field have stressed the importance of reporting abuse to law enforcement to hold abusers accountable and prevent further harm.
+Despite these allegations, Sexton has maintained his innocence and denied any wrongdoing.
 However, the growing number of survivors speaking out against abuse within the IFB movement mandates that change is necessary.

-In 2020, the Knoxville News Sentinel investigated Pastor Clarence Sexton and his church, Temple Baptist Church, in Knoxville, Tennessee.
-The investigation uncovered numerous allegations of abuse and misconduct by Pastor Sexton and other church leaders.
+In 2020, the Knoxville News Sentinel investigated Pastor Clarence Sexton and his Temple Baptist Church church in Knoxville, Tennessee.
+The investigation uncovered numerous allegations of abuse and misconduct by Sexton and other church leaders.

-According to the report, several former members of Temple Baptist Church and Crown College of the Bible, which is affiliated with the church, accused Pastor Sexton of physical, emotional, and spiritual abuse.
-One former member stated that Pastor Sexton "used his power to control people" and that he "manipulated and abused people emotionally and spiritually."
+According to the report, several former Temple Baptist Church and Crown College of the Bible members affiliated with the church accused Sexton of physical, emotional, and spiritual abuse.
+One former member stated that Sexton "used his power to control people" and "manipulated and abused people emotionally and spiritually."
 The report also detailed allegations of cover-ups and misconduct by other church leaders.
 One former church staff member alleged that he was fired for reporting sexual misconduct by another staff member.
 The report also stated that the church had a history of silencing abuse survivors and discouraging them from reporting to law enforcement.

-In response to the investigation, Pastor Sexton denied the allegations of abuse and misconduct.
+In response to the investigation, Sexton denied the abuse and misconduct allegations.
 He stated that he "loved the people" and that the allegations were "untrue, unfounded, and defamatory."

 However, the investigation received widespread attention and sparked a conversation about the IFB movement's history of abuse and cover-ups.
-Survivors and advocates for abuse prevention called for accountability and transparency from both Pastor Sexton and the IFB movement.
+Survivors and advocates for abuse prevention called for accountability and transparency from both Sexton and the IFB movement.
 In a statement to the Knoxville News Sentinel, Sarah Smith, an advocate for abuse survivors, stated, "We must believe and support survivors, and we must demand accountability from those who have enabled and perpetuated abuse.
 This is not just about one church or one leader.
-It is about a culture of abuse and cover-up that has been allowed to persist for far too long."
+It is about a culture of abuse and cover-up that has persisted for far too long."

 The Knoxville News Sentinel investigation is just one example of the growing movement to hold IFB leaders accountable for their actions and to create a safer environment for survivors.
 As survivors continue to speak out and demand justice, the IFB movement must confront its history of abuse and work towards a future that prioritizes accountability and transparency.

-For individuals who may be afraid to speak out about the abuse they have experienced or witnessed within the IFB movement or any other religious organization, it is important to remember that you are not alone.
-You have the right to be heard and to seek justice for any harm that has been done to you.
-It can be difficult and scary to speak out against powerful leaders and institutions, but there are resources and support available.
-Consider reaching out to abuse prevention organizations, such as RAINN or the National Child Abuse Hotline, for help and guidance on how to report abuse and seek support.
+For individuals who may be afraid to speak out about the abuse they have experienced or witnessed within the IFB movement or any other religious organization, it is essential to remember that you are not alone.
+You have the right to be heard and seek justice for any harm done to you.
+Speaking out against influential leaders and institutions can be difficult and scary, but resources and support are available.
+Consider reaching out to abuse prevention organizations, such as RAINN or the National Child Abuse Hotline, for help and guidance on reporting abuse and seeking support.

-Finally, we must all take action to hold religious organizations and leaders accountable for any abuse or misconduct that occurs.
+Finally, we must all take action to hold religious organizations and leaders accountable for abuse or misconduct.
 This can involve reporting abuse to law enforcement, supporting survivors, and advocating for policy changes within religious institutions to prioritize transparency and accountability.
-As a community, we must work together to create a safer environment for all members, and to ensure that no one is subjected to the kind of abuse and trauma that has been allowed to persist for far too long.
+As a community, we must work together to create a safer environment for all members and to ensure that no one is subjected to the kind of abuse and trauma that has been allowed to persist for far too long.